christopheradams/elixir_style_guide/README.md

   ```

 * <a name="module-attribute-ordering"></a>
-  List module attributes and directives in the following order:
+  List module attributes, directives, and macros in the following order:
   <sup>[[link](#module-attribute-ordering)]</sup>

   1. `@moduledoc`